WizardMac/ReadStat/README.md

 Use the `-f` option to overwrite an existing output file.

-If you have a plain-text file described by a Stata dictionary file, a second invocation style is supported:
+If you have a plain-text file described by a Stata dictionary file or a SAS command file, a second invocation style is supported:

     readstat <input file> <dictionary file> <output file>

 Where:

 * `<input file>` can be anything
-* `<catalog file>` ends with `.dct`
+* `<dictionary file>` ends with `.dct` or `.sas`
 * `<output file>` ends with `.dta`, `.por`, `.sav`, `.xpt`, or `.csv`

 If you have a SAS catalog file containing the data set's value labels, you